ccazabon/metainfo/README.md

 ## Mastodon

-Visit <a rel="me" href="https://mindly.social/@cazabon">my account on Mastodon</a> for animal pictures and occasional tech thoughts.
+Visit <a href="https://mindly.social/@cazabon" rel="me">my account on Mastodon</a> for animal pictures and occasional tech thoughts.